DockYard/styleguides/ux-dev/team-values.md

 ## Empathetic
-"We truly understand users, clients, and fellow employees.
-We champion diversity and respect varied experiences and ideas."
+> We truly understand users, clients, and fellow employees.
+We champion diversity and respect varied experiences and ideas.

 We are: understanding, user-focused, considerate
 We are not: thoughtless, indifferent, malicious